Back to learn

 How can AI help if you have Parkinson’s?

-Perhaps the most heavily integrated of those is Turnto, an app that uses AI to combine the latest medical breakthroughs, tips and treatments from news stories and research papers to keep you up to date on the latest in the Parkinson’s world.
-You can learn more about Turnto here.
+• Turnto: An app that uses AI to combine the latest medical breakthroughs, tips and treatments from news stories and research papers to keep you up to date on the latest in the Parkinson’s world.

 Of course, you can also use chatbots like ChatGPT and Gemini to learn more about the condition, find new ways to manage your symptoms and connect with resources.
-You can even use AI assistants to take notes or compose text messages if you have difficulty typing.

-How is AI propelling Parkinson’s research?
+Is AI helping Parkinson’s research?

 More recently, researchers at University College London have developed a new blood test which they say is 100% accurate in identifying Parkinson’s.
 The team reached this conclusion by using AI to analyse more than 1000 different proteins in blood samples and identifying the subtle changes in eight proteins consistently found in those with Parkinson’s.
 You can find more information about that research hereopens in new tab.